|Angel Casey, Queen of Chicago Radio

-Angel was prominent in both, appearing nationally in Life Magazine and every local paper, while at the same time on radio she was doing 6 live-read shows a day five days a week.
+Angel was prominent in both, appearing nationally in Life Magazine and in every local paper, while at the same time she was doing 6 live-read shows a day five days a week on Chicago radio.

 This meant that when a performer made a mistake, the mistake went on air, a narrator's nightmare.
-Angel was known for being able to adroitly cover any mistakes tht occured instantly, which contributed to her popularity among her professional peers.
+Angel was known for being able to adroitly cover any mistakes that occurred, which contributed to her popularity among her professional peers.

 Along with the above she was making multiple commercials on a retail 13 week advertising rotation for local merchants such as Morrie Mages Sports and Animal Kingdom along with many public appearances for local advertisers throughout Chicagoland including serving as Marshal for several prominent parades.
-She had a a busy schedule.
 She was a busy 24 year old.

-Then along came television on W-G-N. Humorously, from a later perspective, television was first called "visual radio".
-Angel took to it mediately and according to the local press television took to her.
+Then along came television on W-G-N. Humorously, television was first called "visual radio".
+Angel took to it immediately and according to the local press television took to her.
 Naturally photogenic with educated diction and a trained voice she quickly rose to prominence in this new medium from 1947 though 1956, notching several historic firsts.